GREECE LATEST-Finance ministers meet for "exceptionally difficult" talks on Greece

 0534 - Greek Interior Minister Nikos Voutsis says he is optimistic the country can clinch a “good agreement” on terms of a bailout package submitted to creditors on Thursday night.

 0505 - The Greek parliament will give the government a mandate to negotiate with creditors for a cash-for-reforms deal, the parliamentary spokesman of the ruling Syriza party says.
-(Compiled by Mark Trevelyan and Robin Pomeroy)
+(Compiled by Mark Trevelyan and Ken Wills)